Best Local Restaurant

 Strength of recommendation:How enthusiastically and widely would you recommend the establishment?
 Very Good

-There's an enjoyable feeling of sitting in a rather upmarket home kitchen at Katie Exton's place near Victoria station.
-Light wood furniture, plenty of planters spilling forth fronds, contemporary pictures, and booth-seat upholstery in juicy tangerine, all combine to make a happy space, with the sun pouring in through a skylight.
-Exton previously worked as a sommelier, and the carefully curated wine selection is a sustaining bass note of the performance here.
-Chef Graham Brown offers modern British dishes of the kind from which London dining may be moving on, but with skill and proficiency in plentiful supply.
-His spin on a fish and chip starter, marrying a tartare of cured bream with cucumber and kohlrabi in a nest of smashed beer batter, is a menu stalwart that still delights.
-An understanding of the prinicples of Italian ragù sees unctuous confit rabbit leg, onion and garlic foam, topped with pangrattato and combined with farfalle.
-Mains might bring on rolled saddle and brai...
+There's an enjoyable feeling of sitting in Katie Exton's smart neighbourhood bistro within unlikely proximity of Victoria station.
+Light wood furniture and comfortable booth-seating, upholstered in juicy tangerine, combine to make a happy, elegant space, with the sun pouring in through a skylight.
+Exton previously worked as a sommelier, and the carefully curated wine selection is a brilliant bass note of the assured performance here.
+In the kitchen, Graham Brown works with skill and proficiency, producing those appealingly simple, produce-first dishes that can be hard to find these days.
+For starters, a generously portioned tartare of cured bream with cucumber and kohlrabi in a nest of smashed beer batter is a menu stalwart that still delights, while an unctuous confit rabbit leg with farfalle and pangrattato flaunts a sophisticated understanding of the prinicples of Italian ragù.
+Mains might bring on rolled saddle and braised shoulder of lamb with curried sweet potato, spinach...

-Warm, intelligent and attentive service sets the tone, and the wine list cries out for disciplined exploration, particularly as the pricing structure is not at all what one might expect in this postcode.
+Warm, intelligent and attentive service sets the tone, and the wine list cries out for exploration, particularly as the pricing structure is not at all what one might expect in this prime postcode.
 The glass selection also comes in half-litre carafes, running from waxy, citrussy Carricante and plummy Sicilian Nero d'Avola to Coravin measures of Condrieu and Oregon Pinot Noir.

 Read full reviewSee less